RudraveerMandal/POGchain/docs/software/admin.md

 ```

 If you don't include a `NODE_SEED` or set `NODE_IS_VALIDATOR=true`, you will still
-watch SCP and see all the data in the network but will not send validation messages.
+watch pogcvm and see all the data in the network but will not send validation messages.

 If you run multiple validators, make sure to set `NODE_HOME_DOMAIN` to the same value
 so that your nodes get grouped correctly during [quorum set generation](#home-domains-array).